godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 Please note this WebDriverIO config would work only on a Mac with Xcode and command line tools installed.

-In the above config, we have added `appium`  to the services list and updated the port number to point to Appium's default port number.
-Notice that we have removed the `baseUrl` field as we don't need it.
+In the above config, we added `appium` to the services list and updated the port number to point to Appium's default port number.
+Notice that we removed the `baseUrl` field as we don't need it.

-Capabilities have an `app` field whose value should be set to the path of an `.apk` for Android or an `.app` iOS application.
-The usual location for this file is `<PROJECT_ROOT>/android/app/build/outputs/apk/<FILE_NAME.apk>` for an `.apk` or `<PROJECT_ROOT>/ios/build/Build/Products/Debug-iphonesimulator/<FILE_NAME.app>` for an `.app` file.
+Capabilities have an `app` field whose value should be set to the path of the `.apk` for Android or the `.app` for iOS application.
+The usual location for this file is `<PROJECT_ROOT>/android/app/build/outputs/apk/<FILE_NAME.apk>` for the `.apk` or `<PROJECT_ROOT>/ios/build/Build/Products/Debug-iphonesimulator/<FILE_NAME.app>` for the `.app` file.

 We should also set `maxInstances` to 1 to avoid running multiple tests in parallel and in turn possibly running out of memory on the computer executing these tests.